OpenST/facilitator/README.md

 mosaic setup-redeem-pool 12346 500 http://localhost:40500 0x0000000000000000000000000000000000000001 0x0000000000000000000000000000000000000001 0x0000000000000000000000000000000000000001

 ```

- Note: Skip this step if stake and redeem pool already exists.

  Documentation of deployment of stake and redeem pool can be found [here](https://github.com/mosaicdao/mosaic-chains#stake-pool).